alexalisauskas/PLAN506_Storymaps/content/visualizationtools.md

 **Binning** aggregates data to predefined cells, representing point, line, or polygon data as a gridded polygon layer.
 The bins show point, line, or polygon density in geographic space instead of screen space.

-**Clustering** aggregate points into clusters and display them as one symbol.
+**Clustering** aggregates points into clusters and displays them as one symbol.
 Clusters use proportionally sized symbols and change dynamically with the map scale.
 Clustering only works for point features.

 <img src="images/Clustering.png" alt="fig1" style="width:700px;"/>